How to Become a Licensed Counselor in Virginia

 Virginia Law (Chapter 35 of Title 54.1 of The Code of Virginia) requires you to complete 4,000 hours of supervised experience.
 Half of these hours should be what are called “direct client counseling,” meaning that you should be working directly with clients.
 In addition to that, 200 hours should be under direct supervision and you should also gather at least 100 hours of individual clinical supervision.
 No more than half of the “direct supervision” time should be spent in a group setting.

-What are the Examination Requirements for Becoming a Counselor in Virginia?
+What Are the Examination Requirements to Become a Counselor in Virginia?

 The board accepts passing scores from the National Clinical Mental Health Counseling Examination (NCMHCE) which is administered by the National Board for Certified Counselors (NBCC).
 This test is considered the industry standard nationwide and it is used for the purpose of testing general counseling knowledge.
 It consists of 200 multiple choice questions, and you will receive your score within four to five weeks of taking the exam.